Redocly/redocly-cli/.changeset/strange-gifts-clap.md

 "@redocly/cli": major
 ---

-Fix absolute path for import plugin in Windows
+Fixed the absolute path for importing plugins in Windows.